 Weight: 60-100 lbs for females and 80-120 lbs for males, though there is no penalty for weight above the standard as long as it’s proportionate to body size.

 Coat & Color: The coat is short and stiff.
-Skin must be in good condition, free of flaking and sores.
+If an American Mammoth Bulldog (see Mammoth Bulldog), the coat is long, often with feathering around the ears, back of legs, and tail.
 Any color, color pattern, or combination of colors is acceptable with the exception of solid black, solid blue, tricolor (white with patches of black and tan), merle, or albino (white with pink/red eyes).

 Head: Large and broad with pronounced, muscular cheeks.
 It should be flat on top, and there is a distinct, deep stop.

 Ears: Set high, either natural (preferred) or cropped.

 Muzzle: Box-shaped, short to medium in length, broad in width.
 Length should be shorter than the length of the skull, but not too short as to interfere with normal breathing.

 Eyes: Wide set and oval to almond shaped of medium size, deep in the skull.
 Black or dark brown is the preferred color.
 Bugged eyes, crossed, non-symmetrical, blue, cracked, or pink/red eyes are a disqualifying fault.

 Nose: All colors/pigments are acceptable except light pink.
 The nose should be wide, and nostrils wide and open with no sign of air restriction.

 Neck: Short to medium length, muscular, slightly arched, and tapers gradually from the shoulders to back of skull.
 Serious faults include a neck too long, too short, too thin, or too weak.

 Chest: Deep and moderately wide and well filled in.